Connecting a Set of Circles with Minimum Sum of Radii: A Polynomial-Time Approximation Scheme for CRA

-We now give an algorithm to compute a minimum-cost (sum of radii) $m$-guillotine set of ${\cal R}$-circles whose union is connected.
+We now give an algorithm to compute a minimum-cost (sum of radii) $m$-guillotine set of ${\cal R}$-disks whose union is connected.
 The algorithm is based on dynamic programming.
 A subproblem is specified by a rectangle, $\rho$, with $x$- and $y$-coordinates among the sets ${\cal I}_x$ and ${\cal I}_y$, respectively, of discrete coordinates.
 The subproblem includes specification of {\em boundary information}, for each of the four sides of $\rho$.
-Specifically, the boundary information includes: (i) $O(m)$ ``portal circles'', which are ${\cal R}$-circles intersecting the boundary, $\partial \rho$, of $\rho$, with at most $2m$ circles specified per side of $\rho$; and, (ii) a connection pattern, specifying which subsets of the portal circles are required to be connected within $\rho$.
-There are a polynomial number of subproblems, for any fixed $m$.
-For a given subproblem, the dynamic program optimizes over all (polynomial number of) possible cuts (horizontal at ${\cal I}_y$-coordinates or vertical at ${\cal I}_x$-coordinates), and choices of up to $2m$ ${\cal R}$-circles intersecting the cut bridge, along with all possible compatible connection patterns for each side of the cut.
-The result is an optimal $m$-guillotine set of ${\cal R}$-circles such that their union is connected and the sum of the radii is minimum possible for $m$-guillotine sets of ${\cal R}$-circles.
-Since we know, from the structure theorem, that an optimal set of circles centered at points $P$ can be converted into an $m$-guillotine set of ${\cal R}$-circles centered at points of $P$, whose union is connected, and we have computed an optimal such structure, we know that the circles obtained by our dynamic programming algorithm yield an approximation to an optimal set of circles.
+Specifically, the boundary information includes: \begin{description} \item[(i)] $O(m)$ ``portal disks'', which are ${\cal R}$-disks intersecting the boundary, $\partial \rho$, of $\rho$, with at most $O(m)$ disks specified per side of $\rho$; and, \item[(ii)] a connection pattern, specifying which subsets of the portal disks are required to be connected within $\rho$.
+(Thus, the connection pattern is specified by giving a partition of the set of portal disks; while the number of partitions is exponential in $m$, it is constant for fixed $\epsilon=\lceil 2/m\rceil$.) \end{description} There are a polynomial number of subproblems (specifically, $n^{O(m)}$), for any fixed $m$.
+For a given subproblem, the dynamic program optimizes over all (polynomial number of) possible cuts $\ell$ (horizontal at ${\cal I}_y$-coordinates or vertical at ${\cal I}_x$-coordinates), and choices of up to $O(m)$ ${\cal R}$-disks intersecting the cut segment $\ell\cap \rho$, along with all possible compatible connection patterns for each side of the cut.
+(The optimal value of the objective function for each of the two corresponding subproblems on each side of each candidate cut $\ell$ have been precomputed and tabulated, since we fill in the table of data in order of increasing (combinatorial) size of the rectangles $\rho$.)
+The result is an optimal $m$-guillotine set of ${\cal R}$-disks such that their union is connected and the sum of the radii is minimum possible for $m$-guillotine sets of ${\cal R}$-disks.
+Since we know, from the structure theorem, that an optimal set of disks centered at points $P$ can be converted into an $m$-guillotine set of ${\cal R}$-disks centered at points of $P$, whose union is connected, and we have computed an optimal such structure, we know that the disks obtained by our dynamic programming algorithm yield an approximation to an optimal set of disks.
 In summary, we have shown the following result:

-\begin{theorem} There is a PTAS for the min-sum radius connected circle problem with unbounded circle radii. \end{theorem}
+\begin{theorem} For any $\epsilon > 0$, there is an approximation algorithm for CRA running in time $n^{O(1/\epsilon)}$ that produces an approximate solution within factor $(1+\epsilon)$ of the optimal. \end{theorem}